CapitaineJSparrow/emusak-ui/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Did you used fitgirl repack to install Ryujinx** [Yes/no]

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Add screenshots to help explain your problem.
+Even it seems to be irrelevant this can probably help

 **Desktop (please complete the following information):**
  - OS: [e.g. windows or linux]